Build and packaging modularity

 CMake is the build system

 CMake is the only build system.
-Protobuf code generation, the static library target, test binaries, and install rules all live in CMakeLists.txt files.
-The top-level project delegates to src/ and test/ subdirectories.
+Protobuf code generation, the static library target, test binaries, optional example binaries, and install rules all live in CMakeLists.txt files.
+The top-level project delegates to src/, tests/, and examples/ subdirectories.

 Why this matters